shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
+- Need a state machine in the GameScene to stop the gameover state being called while the animation is running still.
 - Game over and hi score
 - Pickups and level end postamble
 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.